 The iPhone 7 design looks a heck of a lot like the iPhone 6 and 6s.
-There are two new color options in addition to the silver, gold, and pink.
-The first new color is called jet black, which adds a glossy finish to the iPhone 7 that makes it look like the aluminium body blends almost seamlessly over to the front glass.
+There are two new color options in addition to silver, gold, and pink.
+The first new color is called jet black, which adds a glossy finish to the iPhone 7 that makes it look like the aluminum body blends almost seamlessly over to the front glass.
 The second option is called just black, and it has a matte black finish with a smoked out Apple logo.

 - New Home Button:

 The physical home button that has been on the iPhone since day one is no more with Apple redesigning the new home button on the iPhone 7 to be a new solid state button that technically works the same as it did on the iPhone 6s with the only difference being it doesn’t physically click in.
 Instead, when you press down on it you get taptic feedback with the help of iPhone 7 new taptic engine, which is now more responsive with a wider range of frequencies.
 The button’s click sensitivity can actually be adjusted in the settings, which is the first of what Apple says are many more customizations to come.

 The iPhone 7 and iPhone 7 Plus are now iP67 water and dust resistance.
 With Apple sealing the phone internally and even using adhesives to help the phone survive the accidental spill.

 - Improved Display: